JohnMops/DevOps/README.md

 1. Deploying a Persistent Volume Claim for the application
 2. Deploying a Persistent Volume Claim for the redis master
 3. Deploying a Persistent Volume Claim for the redis slave

+- Helm:

+1. Deploying nginx ingress controller to expose an LB outside
+2. Deploy metrics-server for HPA and future monitoring tool usage